osgi/osgi/org.osgi.test.cases.enocean/read_me.txt

 ExportTestCase:
-- testDeviceExport, tests device exportation: registers a local device as a service to be exported by the base driver, checks that a chip ID is has been created and set as a property, sends a message on the EnOcean network, checks that the message has been sent, and received by CT through the Step Service.
+- testDeviceExport, tests device exportation: registers a local device as a service to be exported by the base driver, checks that a chip ID has been created and set as a property, sends a message on the EnOcean network, checks that the message has been sent, received by the base driver, and checked by the CT through the step service.

 ManualRegistrationTestCase:
-- testManualDeviceRegistration, tests initial device registration from a raw Radio teach-in packet that doesn’t contain any profile data, and that is simulated through the step service.
+- testManualDeviceRegistration, tests initial device registration from a raw Radio teach-in packet that doesn’t contain any profile data, and that is triggered through the step service.
 This test thus requires the end-user involvement.
+Finally, the CT checks that the device's profile has been properly updated.

 PersistencyTests:
 - testDeviceExportPersistency, tests device export persistency: registers a